-Students may not possess toys that resemble weapons, video games, weapons, and other similar items on school grounds or at school activities.
+Students may not possess toys resembling weapons, video games, weapons, and other similar items on school grounds or at school activities.
 The items will be taken away from the students and returned at a later date.
+Cell phones are to be turned off and kept in the student's backpack while at school, including recess and lunch times.
 If a student uses an electronic reader at school, they are asked to have their teacher store the device during non-reading times.
 These devices are to be used for reading and could be asked to remain at home if they are used for other purposes.